Enhancing Program Repair with Specification Guidance and Intermediate Behavioral Signals: Approach

 \textbf{Consistency Signal ($\alpha$).} For each candidate specification $s_{jk}$ associated with checkpoint $q_j$, we approximate its consistency with the intended program behavior using the $\alpha$ signal computed over the passing test cases. {\em The consistency signal $\alpha$ of a postcondition $s_{jk}$ is defined as the probability that the specification holds when a passing test reaches the corresponding checkpoint}:

 where $x_{ij}$ denotes the program state observed when executing test case $p_i$ at checkpoint $q_j$.
 Based on this signal, we filter out specifications with low $\alpha$ values, as they are likely inconsistent with the intended program behavior.
-Specifically, we apply a threshold $\theta \in [0,1]$ and retain only the specifications whose consistency signals satisfy $\alpha(s_{jk}) \geq \theta$. \textbf{Discriminative Signal ($\beta$).} Evaluating consistency alone is insufficient, as some LLM-generated postconditions may be trivially satisfied and fail to capture erroneous behaviors.
+Specifically, we apply a threshold $\theta \in [0,1]$ and retain only the specifications whose consistency signals satisfy $\alpha(s_{jk}) \geq \theta$.

+\textbf{Discriminative Signal ($\beta$).} Evaluating consistency alone is insufficient, as some LLM-generated postconditions may be trivially satisfied and fail to capture erroneous behaviors due to a poorly placed checkpoint.
 Thus, we introduce {\em the signal $\beta$ to assess whether a postcondition $s_{jk}$ can effectively identify incorrect executions using failing test cases}:

 A higher $\beta$ indicates that the postcondition is frequently satisfied during the executions of failing test cases.
 This may arise either because the postcondition is incomplete and fails to capture the erroneous behavior, or because the failing execution does not reach the program state where the logical mismatch manifests.
 In contrast, postconditions with lower $\beta$ signals exhibit stronger discriminative capability, as they are more likely to be violated by failing executions and give more informative signals for exposing incorrect program behaviors.
 To remove incomplete or uninformative postconditions for APR, we filter candidates using a threshold $\gamma \in [0,1]$ and retain only those whose discriminative signals satisfy $\beta(s_{jk}) < \gamma$.